Garrick Utley: Later career

 After leaving network television, Utley was a professor of broadcasting and journalism at the State University of New York at Oswego and was senior fellow at the SUNY Levin Institute of the State University of New York in Manhattan, from which he retired as head in December 2011.
-He also co-hosted America Abroad on public radio, a program which examines the United States' role and relationships in the world, and hosted Metropolitan Opera broadcasts on public television.
+He also co-hosted America Abroad on public radio, a program that examines the United States' role and relationships in the world, and hosted Metropolitan Opera broadcasts on public television.

 He authored You Should Have Been Here Yesterday (2000), a narrative of the growth of television news in the United States.
-Board service included The Council on Foreign Relations (1993–2003), Carleton College (1983–2007), Public Radio International (1996–2008), the Board of Advisors of Doctors without Borders and Chairman of the American Council on Germany.
+Board service included The Council on Foreign Relations (1993–2003), Carleton College (1983–2007), Public Radio International (1996–2008), the Board of Advisors of Doctors without Borders, and Chairman of the American Council on Germany.

 Death

 Utley died on February 20, 2014, at the age of 74, from prostate cancer.
-He was survived by his wife, Gertje Utley (née Rommeswinkel); his brothers, David and Jonathan; and his sister-in-law, Carol Marin, a long-time reporter at NBC station WMAQ.
+He was survived by his wife, Gertje Utley (née Rommeswinkel); his brothers, David and Jonathan; and his sister-in-law, Carol Marin, a longtime reporter at NBC station WMAQ.